rick-heig/eNVMe/doc/platform.md

 - Test boot, put SD card inside CM3588 + NAS Kit or NanoPC-T6 and boot
 - Follow boot console on UART (baudrate 1,500,000) or wait for a graphic output (HDMI OUT0 on the CM3588 NAS Kit)
 - Login with the user `ubuntu` and the password you set (e.g., `ubuntu`).
 This can be done via UART or with HDMI and a keyboard
-- Connect an ethernet cable for internet (if you prefer you can now use SSH)
+- Connect an ethernet cable for internet (if you prefer you can now use SSH for the console)
 - Update apt sources (do not upgrade, it might replace our custom kernel by the standard Ubuntu kernel)
 - Install whatever is necessary (this might take some time)